 Update 2: Keyboard shortcut to open Dashlane

-We heard from several customers on our Product Board portal that it would be convenient and improve accessibility to be able to open the Dashlane extension without using a mouse.
+We heard from several customers that it would be convenient and improve accessibility to be able to open the Dashlane extension without using a mouse.
 For customers using Chrome, Firefox, and Chromium browsers, now you can!

 Chrome and Firefox users can now create their own shortcut to open the extension: